 CAIS Scientists and Graduate Research Assistants have worked with Georgia State K12 teachers to develop research-based curriculum using the Georgia Standards of Excellence.

 Through SciREN Georgia, the State’s Science Researchers and Educators Network, CAIS has developed 4 curriculum units for middle and high school, and one for early elementary.
 These curricula are available open-access online and have the potential to impact hundreds of children, youth, and their teachers state-wide.
 In addition, CAIS has been in conversation with Georgia Department of Education about adopting its STEM comic book series into the formal curriculum.

 The STEM comic book series is one of two extracurricular tools developed by CAIS scientists and Graduate Students.
 Each comic is designed for a 6th grade reading competency and walks youth through the analytical research process of actual CAIS scientists in answering real-life science questions.
 The comics are bi-lingual, Spanish-English, and combine cognitive learning related to State Math and Science Standards with interesting real-world application.
 Carbon Comics has the potential to engage thousands of youth across Georgia, and has currently been requested for use by non-UGA programs at Robins Air Force Base, and an afterschool program in San Diego.
-An additional outreach tool developed by CAIS (in collaboration with anthropology graduate students enrolled in Speakman and Thompson’s lab class) is the UGA Junior Archaeologist Program.
+An additional outreach tool developed by CAIS (in collaboration with anthropology graduate students) is the UGA Junior Archaeologist Program.